nL6767/EncrypterMod/README.md

 # EncrypterMod v1.0.0
 **Description:** Client-side AES chat encryption for Minecraft.
 Encrypt messages for friends, send them with a unique ID, and decrypt them with the same key.
 Fully works on player chat[NotSecure] channel and system chat [SYSTEMCHAT] channel, which most servers have nowdays.
+Depends on fabricAPI.

 ---